HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/displaying_content/index.md

 -   **[Adding a Web Content Viewer Portlet](wcm_config_wcmviewer_adding.md)**
 Add a Web Content Viewer Portlet to a page with the site toolbar.
 -   **[Creating a web content page](mp_wcm_createpage.md)**
 A web content page is a page that is associated to one or more site areas in HCL Web Content Manager.
-You can create a web content page from a web content template page, or you can convert an existing portal page into a web content page.
+You can create a web content page from a web content template page, or you can convert an existing DX page into a web content page.